mrxten/XamEffects/README.md

 ### Parameters

-* AutoChildrenInputTransparent (Static non XML property)
+* AutoChildrenInputTransparent (Static non bindable property)
     * Set ChildrenInputTransparent automatically for views with TouchEffect or Command
 * ChildrenInputTransparent (Attached property)
     * Set InputTransparent = True for all layout's children